TwilioDevEd/account-security-quickstart-php/README.md

 1. Grab an Application API key from the [Dashboard](https://www.twilio.com/console/authy/getting-started) and paste it in `.env` as `API_KEY`
 1. Run `php artisan migrate`
 1. Run `php artisan serve --port 8081`

+### To try Authy Two-Factor Authentication
+1. Open the following url in your browser: `http://localhost:8081/login`

+At that point you can test a channel.
+To test another, simply logout after your success and login again.

+### To try Verify Phone Verification
-1. Open the following url in your browser: `http://localhost:8081`
+1. Open the following url in your browser: `http://localhost:8081/verify`

+At that point you can test a channel.
+To test another, simply logout after your success and login again.

 ### Test